 The NashFilm 2020 Creators Conference (Oct.
 2 & 3) is designed to connect filmmakers, music industry trailblazers, tastemakers and thought leaders.
 Discover the latest industry trends, expand your skills, network and expand upon your knowledge base.

-The event, which coincides with the Nashville Film Festival, combines the professional development of a conference with the kinetic energy of a festival.
-In this unique environment, you can advance your career by gaining valuable insights from top industry executives.
+The event, which coincides with the Nashville Film Festival and presented online for 2020, combines the professional development of a conference with the kinetic energy of a festival.
+In this unique online environment, you can advance your career by gaining valuable insights from top industry executives.

 NashFilm expands the inclusive nature of our film festival by bringing the film and music industry leaders together for a fully immersive experience of content, resources and new relationships.